 The various towns in the northern region of Hauts-de-France (Upper France) transform once winter arrives.
-Start in the delightful city of Arras, which for a small town had a wonderful market, though the markets in East France, in Nancy and Strasbourg, put up stiff competition.
-But wherever you plan to go, check the local tourist office for information.
-Even small villages celebrate with special stalls at holiday time, and holiday time lasts throughout November and often into the early days of the New Year.

-The various towns in the northern region of Hauts-de-France (Upper France) transform once winter arrives.
 Start in the delightful city of Arras, which for a small town has a wonderful market, though the markets of eastern France, in Nancy and Strasbourg, put up stiff competition.
 The selling season starts in November and often lasts into the early days of the New Year.